darobin/css-now/README.md

     css-now [options] <input> <output>

-If `output` is unspecified, it prints to standard out; likewise if `input` is not specified it reads from standard in.

 When `NODE_ENV` is set to `production`, it minifies and does not report errors; otherwise it does not minify but reports errors.
 Due to this behaviour, it (currently) produces no source maps.